jon-harper/OmniBox/docs/assembly/index.md

 ### Format

-Each section of the assembly has four parts:
+Each section of assembly guide has four parts:

-- A short (5-15 second) optional video overview of the section;
+- A short (5-15 second) video overview of the section;
-- A list of materials needed and quantity;
+- A materials list;
-- Step-by-step illustrated instructions; and
+- Step-by-step instructions; and
 - A final reference image.

 Most graphics can be enlarged to see detail.